The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 - Pricey

 If you’re looking for a portable sound machine with a long battery life that you can use, too, this is the one.
 Yogasleep knows their sound machines; they took the original Rohm and upgraded it with a bunch of innovative features.
-The Rohm+ is not just a portable sound machine; it’s also a wireless Bluetooth speaker, which is a nice feature if you want to stream lullabies, sleep stories, or soothing meditations for kids.
+The Rohm+ is not just a portable sound machine; it’s also a wireless Bluetooth speaker, which is a nice feature if you want to stream lullabies, sleep stories or soothing meditations for kids.
 “How cool to combine a sleep/sound machine and a wireless speaker,” one Babylist parent said.
 I personally use this to play calming bedtime stories for my toddlers using the Goldminds App.

 Because it’s also a wireless speaker, the volume can get pretty loud.
 So you’ll want to pay close attention to how loud you set it for baby’s safety (more on that below).
 It’s also one of the more expensive options on the list, but we think its features and versatility make up for it.
-Many parents find themselves using it more for themselves than their baby and using it as a speaker when they no longer need white noise.
+Many parents find themselves using it more than their baby and using it as a speaker when they no longer need white noise.
 One thing to note is that some say the battery drains faster than expected, and that the battery life depends on how much (and how loudly) you use it.

 All babies and their families are different, what works for some might not work for all.
 So here are three more portable sound machines we also like: